Hall of Famer

 Induction CSHF: 1982

-Induction Category: Alpine: Builder
+Induction Category: Builder

 Joseph (Joe) Bondurant Ryan.
 CSHFM Collection.

 In 1937, Joe Ryan, accompanied by Lowell Thomas, climbed Mont Tremblant on skis with skins to discover the outstanding views across the Laurentians from its summit.
 At the top, an exhausted Joe Ryan was reputed to have said, “This has to be the most beautiful sight in the world.
 There is only one thing wrong.
 It is too difficult getting up here.
 I believe I’ll fix that!”
-The “fix” he had in mind was purchase of the mountain itself.
-Although he was able to buy about 700 acres of freehold land purchase of the mountain itself would prove to be a frustrating experience.
-The owner, the Province of Quebec, was not particularly interested in selling.
+The “fix” he had in mind was the purchase of the mountain itself.
+Although he was able to buy about 700 acres of freehold-land, purchase of the mountain itself would prove to be a frustrating experience.
+The owner, the province of Quebec, was not particularly interested in selling.

-In a sense, the unrealistic 2-year term, was a boon to the extraordinarily rapid development of Mont Tremblant as a ski resort.
-In short order, Ryan implemented a program of frantic activity, clearing the site and constructing 20-buildings for the proposed village, developing the ski trails, building numerous on-mountain rest houses, installing chair lifts and T-bar bar lifts to service about 20 downhill runs, providing access roads within the resort and connecting with the main highway, and all the remaining infrastructure necessary to service the emerging area.
-The
+Eventually, the government insisted that Ryan put up $30,000 as evidence of good faith, buy at least $50,000 worth of land, spend at least $90,000 in the provincial park, and sink a minimum of $500,000 into development of the property.
+Even more challenging, the province gave him just two years to meet these onerous conditions or risk cancellation of the agreement.
+This influenced the extraordinarily rapid development of Mont Tremblant as a ski resort.
+In short order, Ryan implemented a program of frantic activity, clearing the site and constructing 20 buildings for the proposed village, developing the ski trails, building numerous on-mountain rest houses, installing chair lifts and T-bar bar lifts to service about 20 alpine runs, providing access roads within the resort and connecting with the main highway, and all the remaining infrastructure necessary to service the emerging area.
+The village itself was unique, incorporating architectural features which replicated rural French provincial design.

-He established a first class ski school employing the best instructors and this alone attracted thousands of skiers eager to learn.
-All this was done in a remarkably short period of time, the resort quickly establishing a world-wide reputation for quality and attractiveness.
+Joe established a first class ski school employing the best instructors and this alone attracted thousands of skiers eager to learn.

-Please Note: The ski information gathered here is compiled from a number of sources; it may not be inclusive of all accomplishments.
+Note: The information gathered in this biography was compiled from a number of sources; it may not be inclusive of all accomplishments.
+Copyright © Canadian Ski Hall of Fame & Museum.
+For personal and/or educational use only.
+All rights reserved.

 John Fripp (far left), Joe Ryan (2nd from left) c.
 1947.
 Louis Jacques, Standard Photo.